itevie/ZephyrLanguage/readme.md

 To get help with the CLI, run `zephyr help`

+## Repository

+The Zephyr program has a built-in package manager that interacts with an external repository server.
+There is an "official" working one: https://zephyrrepository.itevie.repl.co However, if you'd like to create your own, go to [Zephyr Repository Server](https://github.com/itevie/ZephyrRepositoryServer) Help with the package manager CLI are below.

 ### Running a project

 To run a project / file, use `zephyr [filename]` or `zephyr run [filename]`